langchain-ai/opengpts/README.md

 - [x] Drafts - Save and share drafts of chatbots you're creating
   - Supports saving of configurations
 - [x] Publishing - publicly distribute your completed chatbot
-  - Can do by deploying via LangServe
+  - Can be done by deploying via LangServe
 - [x] Sharing - Set up and manage chatbot sharing
-  - Can do by deploying via LangServe
+  - Can be done by deploying via LangServe
 - [ ] Marketplace - Search and deploy chatbots created by other users
   - Coming soon